Does Medicare Cover Mental Health Therapy?

 - Certain prescription drugs that aren’t self-administered, like some injections

 - Partial hospitalization.
 These are intensive outpatient services that you get during the day, but you don’t have to stay overnight.
-This is in lieu of hospitalization.
+This is instead of hospitalization.

 - Your one-time “Welcome to Medicare” preventive visit that includes a review of your possible risk factors for depression.